Adelaide Zero Project Dashboard

 |1||Returned from Housing|

-|Number of people who have left the housing system for various reasons and are actively homeless again.||5||5|
+|Number of people who have left the housing system for various reasons and are actively homeless again.||11||4|

-|2.1||Number of people per month who have been identified on the By-Name List for the first time||40||6|
+|Total number of people in the last month who were identified on the By-Name List as sleeping rough for the first time||40||6|

 |3||Returned from inactive|

-|Number of people seeking housing again after not engaging with the system for 28 days or more.||5||TBC1|
+|Number of people seeking housing again after being inactive 2||19||3|

 |5.1||Average monthly housing placement rate|

-|5.2||Total number of people housed through the Adelaide Zero Project since Connections Week (May 18 2018)||117||108|
+|Total number of people housed through the Adelaide Zero Project since the first Connections Week in May 2018.1||678||713|

-2 The inactive figure indicates the number of people who have not been in touch with the homelessness system for 28 days.
+2 The inactive figure indicates the number of people who have not been in touch with the homelessness system for 90 days.
 This could be for many reasons including hospitalisation, moving out of Adelaide or the individual has obtained housing independently.
 Further work is being done to determine the number and how to better capture the people on the inactive list who have obtained housing independently of the partners in the Adelaide Zero Project.